CipherCosmos/DSBAIMMS/Project_docs.md

 4. **Scalability & Performance**

-   * Load balancing, async task queues (Kafka/RabbitMQ).
+   * Load balancing and caching with Redis.
-   * Scalable to lakhs of users.
+   * Scalable to thousands of users for single institution.

 5. **Security**